-After reading this section of the YDC website, it would be wise to plow through all of the preceding topics.
+After reading this section, we suggest you read through all of the preceding topics.
 Just like the producer, the director gets to do a little bit (and sometimes) a lot of everything.
 Empower yourself with knowledge and experience in all fields of the theater.

-Everyone comes to directing in his or her own way.
-If you are thinking about directing your first show, you might want to consider assisting an older director for a semester, and then putting up your own work.
+Everyone comes to directing in their way.
+If you are thinking about directing your first show, you might want to consider assisting a more experienced director for a semester, and then putting up your own work.
 Many new directors find this to be a helpful introduction into the directing world.
 Below is a list of helpful hints that will get you started on your way.
 This list is meant to be a practical guide, not an artistic one, though the two, of course, are never wholly separate in this line of work.

 Choosing a Play

 Sometimes you decide to try your hand at directing because there’s a particular play you’ve always wanted to do, and that’s amazing.
 But sometimes, you just want to try directing and you don’t have a play in mind.
 When looking for a play, I suggest leaving yourself a lot of time and looking everywhere.
 Ask your friends, your professors, everyone, if they have plays that they particularly love.
 Look at lists of plays that have won awards.
 Pull random plays off of the shelves of the arts library.
 Read a ton and you will eventually find something that you feel you simply have to direct.

 It’s possible to do almost any play at Yale, but some are definitely more possible than others.
 You’ll want to consider things like cast size and technical demands and carefully consider what your resources will be.
 Once you’ve found a producer, they can help you ensure that the show is feasible.